 Marriage and Family Counselling (PSPM 409) is designed to give the student an overview of the issues involved in marital and family counselling.
-Various models are examined and time is designated to utilize and understand processes and interventions therapeutic practice.
+Various models are examined and time is designated to utilize and understand processes and interventions used in therapeutic practice.
 Pre-requisite: Introduction to Counselling, or be a mature student.
-3 credit hours Alternate years, fall Crisis Counselling (PSPM 411) seeks to provide both theoretical and practical approaches to crisis intervention and counselling.
+3 credit hours

+Crisis Counselling (PSPM 411) seeks to provide both theoretical and practical approaches to crisis intervention and counselling.
 Pre-requisite: Introduction to Counselling, or be a mature student.
-3 credit hours Alternate years, spring
+3 credit hours